todar/react-components/templates/React-Template/README.md

-# Dashboard.
+# React Template.

-This is meant to be a tool for allowance billing, mostly preaudit department.
+This is a template for how I like to set up react.

 ## Setup